 Size: 463 sqft. studio rental in Mitchell Lama building

 Nicole sacrificed a spacious one-bedroom in Queens for a reduced rate, rent-controlled studio in Manhattan with incredible views.
 She then faced two challenges.
 Her former home was twice the size of her new apartment, and her new apartment was in very bad shape when she signed the lease...

->> Enter Nicole's Gallery!
-Apartment Therapy House Tour Submission Form that we launched last month.
+We've had an amazing response to our Apartment Therapy House Tour Submission Form that we launched last month.
 While we will work with homeowners of our favorite homes to feature full tours, we will also share the best as House Calls — short, quick tours of readers' homes.
 Submit your home here.